 An example of this might be when you make a minor mistake at work.
-If your mind is healthy, you’ll understand that it’s just a mistake, it can be fixed and you can move forward in a positive way not giving it too much more thought.
+If your mind is healthy, you’ll understand that it’s just a mistake, it can be fixed and you can positively move forward not giving it much more thought.

 Those that experience anxiety will blame themselves, the negative thoughts will start and then continue to persist, getting stronger and stronger.
-As these thoughts continue and grow stronger the body may begin to feel symptoms of stress- jaw tightening, muscles clenching, heart racing etc, in preparation for us to fight or flight.
+As these thoughts continue the body may begin to feel symptoms of stress such as jaw tightening, muscles clenching, heart racing etc, in preparation for us to fight or flight.
 If these symptoms continue we may find ourselves overly reactive or defensive in relationships and situations in life that trigger us.

-This is also where hypnotherapy can really help for anxiety related issues.
-In hypnosis, we can reframe certain experiences and change unhelpful behaviors to create new, positive ways of behaving.
+This is also where hypnotherapy can really help with anxiety-related issues.
+In hypnosis, we can reframe certain experiences and change unhelpful behaviours to create new, positive ways of behaving.